 Where to go from here

-Figuring out where to take your business in 2020 requires examining current and emerging trends in the market.
+Figuring out where to take your business in the future requires examining current and emerging trends in the market.
 Let the insights in this post serve as a starting point in creating a roadmap for the next 12 months.

 Pay attention to the top consumer trends in the market and determine how these trends relate to your specific business.
 From there, craft creative and engaging initiatives to draw shoppers in.